 MORE TO LOVE ABOUT PITTSBURGH

 Pittsburgh is a river city with the largest number of bridges in the world; 446 at last count.
-It is here that the Ohio River is formed from the confluence of the Allegheny and Monongahela Rivers.
-The river is surrounded by lush mountains and skyscrapers.
-The most popular bridges are three Pittsburgh Gold ones in a row, known as the sister bridges.
-The middle bridge is the Andy Warhol bridge and it takes you straight to the museum.
+This is where the Ohio River, surrounded by lush mountains and skyscrapers, is formed from the confluence of the Allegheny and Monongahela Rivers.
+The most famous bridges are three Pittsburgh Gold ones in a row, known as the sister bridges.
+The middle bridge is the Andy Warhol bridge, and it takes you straight to the museum.

 Aside from the things I love about Pittsburgh listed above, it is also home to the best sports teams in the country.
 Visit The Burg to see the Pittsburgh Steelers (football), Pittsburgh Penguins (hockey), and Pittsburgh Pirates (baseball) play.

 PITTSBURGH: A THRIVING METROPOLITAN CITY AWAITS YOU

 Once you’ve visited the beautiful and bustling city of Pittsburgh, you will understand the devotion of the city’s residents deeply-rooted love for their city.
 Pittsburgh offers a unique visit with each season, so it is always a great time to go there.